eclipse-iceoryx/iceoryx2/README.md

 [^1]: A proof-of-concept for Android platform support is available.
 Currently
       only local, inter-thread communication works.
 [^2]: A proof-of-concept with `no_std` bare-metal support is available.
 The event
-      messaging-pattern does not work and the memory usage is not yet optimized.
+      messaging-pattern does not yet work and the memory usage is not yet optimized.
 [^3]: A proof-of-concept for VxWorks platform support is available on [this
       branch](https://github.com/ekxide/iceoryx2/blob/vxworks-mvp/doc/development-setup/vxworks.md)
       on the [ekxide](https://ekxide.io) fork